-On the day before Independence Day, the Fourth of July, I am declaring myself to be emancipated from victimhood in the wake of a once-in-a-lifetime storm that left us and millions of others in searing heat, without power, cable, internet and limited access to email and cell service.
-After five days of little sleep, discomfort and unsettling anxiety, enough is enough.
-It is time to move on.
+Years ago, after surviving a once-in-a-lifetime storm that millions of us in searing heat, without power, cable, internet, and limited access to email and cell service, I declared myself to be emancipated from victimhood.
+After five days of little sleep, discomfort and unsettling anxiety, enough was enough.
+It was time to move on.

 So many people have it much worse.
 A bit of heat and inconvenience pales in comparison to the indignities those who truly suffer must endure.

-As in business, there is a tendency in life to strive to hold onto what we know when radical disruption comes our way.
+In life, as in business, there is a tendency to hold onto what we know when radical disruption comes our way.
 To complain, fret and resist change when the unexpected appears virtually out of nowhere.

 As the ancient Persian poet Rumi so aptly stated: